 If you’ve had a heart attack or have other cardiac issues, or if you have any chronic lung disease, Perry Memorial Hospital has programs designed to teach you how to safely exercise and adapt to a new way of life in order to enjoy the highest level of health possible.

 Our Cardiac Rehabilitation Phase II program offers a safe method of adapting to a new way of life for those who have suffered a heart attack, had cardiac procedures or undergone bypass surgery.
 Our program also offers people a controlled and safe way to learn their own exercise safety level.
-Participants enjoy involvement with people who have heart problems similar to their own and appreciate the special care given by Jan Pistole, RN, CEN, Rehab Coordinator.
+Participants enjoy involvement with people who have heart problems similar to their own and appreciate the special care given by Gloria Deffenbaugh, RN, Rehab Coordinator.
 The program also provides individualized education on numerous health topics related to heart disease and risk factors.

 Each participant’s exercise intensity is monitored utilizing prescribed heart rates, blood pressures, signs, symptoms and perceived exertion.
 While the program is very structured, the atmosphere is friendly and informal.